NullArray/RootHelper/README.md

 ```
 Linux Smart Enumeration
 ```
-LinEnum fork with a heavy focus on the privilege escalation.
+LinEnum fork with a heavy focus on privilege escalation.

 ```
 unix-privesc-check